 AnimancerState.AutomaticallyClearEvents is set to false.
 This ensures that you do not have to worry whether or not other scripts have used the same animation previously.
 Each script that plays an animation takes responsibility for managing what it expects to happen without worrying about the expectations of other scripts.

 For example, if a character has an Attack animation which wants to return to Idle when it finishes but the character gets hit by an enemy in the middle of the Attack, the character will now want to play the Flinch animation and return to Idle after that instead.
 At that point, we no longer care about the end of the Attack animation.
 If we want to attack again, we just play the animation and register the callback again.
 But if the character has a special skill that lets them perform an attack combo which happens to include the same Attack animation followed by several others in sequence, it will not want that animation to still have the old End Event that returns to Idle.

-That said, enforcing rules for which animations/actions are allowed to interrupt each other is often very important so that topic is covered in the Interrupt Management example.
+That said, enforcing rules for which animations/actions are allowed to interrupt each other is often very important so that topic is covered in the Interruptions example.

 The way that events are cleared differs slightly depending on how a state was played: